 Realizing my true passion for fitness, I returned to New Orleans, once again, and began attending graduate school in exercise physiology.
 The next three years were spent studying, writing papers and developing a business model for personal training.

 After graduating with a master's degree, I poured everything in a personal training business in New Orleans, got married and eventually, had a daughter.
 Although the marriage didn't last, my thirst for my personal fitness while in business became a life endeavor.
 My extra time was either spent with my beautiful daughter or training for the next fitness contest.
-At this time, I learned more about how to eat, how to train and how to diet than in any textbook, or seminar.
-I competed in the NPC, National Physique Committee organization for nearly 8 years, and placed third at Nationals in Miami in 2004.
+At this time, I learned more about how to eat, how to train and how to diet than the academic learning in any textbook, or seminar.
+I competed in the NPC, the National Physique Committee, for nearly 8 years, and placed third at Nationals in Miami in 2004.

 One year later, while preparing for Nationals in Chicago, Hurricane Katrina hit our thriving town, and destroyed everything.
-A couple of days passed and I remember watching on the television the camera crew was filming the area which was covered in water demolishing my house, my car, all of my belongings, even my place of employment.
+A couple of days had passed and I remember watching on the television the camera crew who was filming in the area which was previously, my neighborhood.
+The streets were covered in water and I could see the remnants of my demolished house, my car, and even, my place of employment.

-Nine months passed and we returned to New Orleans, our home, to rebuild and recover.
+After nine months had passed, we returned to New Orleans, our home, to rebuild and recover.
 During that year, I encountered many challenges, including a new job, new place to live and a renewed romantic interest, Jeff, my present and supportive husband, a previous body builder and current personal trainer.

 With his encouragement and my strong desire to increase my fitness level every year, I have competed since 2007 in a two-day contest called Tri-Fitness which incorporates the grace & physique (bathing suit & heels) and two-minute fitness routine, but also includes two obstacle courses, and fitness skills (box jumps, bench press and shuttle run).
 It is tough!

-So, this year I am turning 50!!
-Still competing in the 2016 Tri-Fitness World Challenge on June 10-11 in Tampa, FL.
-And of course, I want to WIN ...
+In 2017, I was honored and inducted in the Hall of Fame after ten years of competing in the Tri-Fitness World Challenge in Tampa, FL.
+And year after year, I have continued to train, compete and challenge myself.
 IF I succeed at pushing my limits, I know I can achieve my SUCCESS.